glyn/ergo/README.md

-Ergo - Errands in Go POC
+# Ergo - Errands in Go POC

+## bosh release development

 First target and login (admin/admin) in to your BOSH director, then run the following commands to generate a BOSH manifest, create a dev release, deploy it and run the "deploy-service-broker" errands.